27 May Unapologetically Lambda Material

 Despite some of the negative things I had heard about Lambdas in the past, I found myself admiring these “bros” and figured these were the type of guys I wanted to associate with during my college career.
 Soon enough, I pledged and crossed into Lambda Phi Epsilon at Stanford University.
 The friends I had been looking for were no longer so important – I had brothers now.

 Three years and a lifetime of memories later, I can honestly say that joining Lambda Phi Epsilon was the best decision I’ve made in my college career.
 My fraternity brothers have not only provided the base I needed as a freshman but also served as mentors and motivators in helping me to realize my full potential as an undergraduate.
 As an active, I’ve had the honor of receiving two of my fraternity’s national scholarship awards, the privilege of serving as New Member Educator for another class of Stanford Lambdas, and the chance to network with hundreds of other brothers from across the nation.
 I’ve even had the pleasure of seeing my actual little sister cross into our sister sorority, alpha Kappa Delta Phi at Stanford!

-Through all of my actions I would like to believe that I’ve made a lasting positive impact on my fraternity, but over the years I’ve also learned that fulfilling our fraternity’s motto – to be leaders among men – isn’t just about the things I do.
+Through all of my actions I would like to believe that I’ve made a lasting positive impact on my fraternity, but over the years I’ve also learned that fulfilling our fraternity’s motto – “leaders among men” – isn’t just about the things I do.
 Aristotle put it best when he said, “We are what we repeatedly do.
 Excellence, therefore, is not an act but a habit.”
 For me, everything I’ve done in this fraternity has made me who I am: a confident yet humble person who cares deeply about the people around him and devotes his utmost focus to every task.
-I am a Lambda and every day, I work to earn the right to call myself a leader among men.
+I am unapologetically Lambda material, and every day, I work to earn the right to call myself a leader among men.